 I am writing this post from 30,000 feet in the air; at the conclusion of my last class Tuesday, I jetted off to the airport in order to catch a flight to Oklahoma City, Oklahoma… where I spoke to a great group on social progress and European course construction.
 As the invited guest speaker, I do believe the engagement went well.
 When I get invitations to speak at history related conferences or offer a paper of historical interest to an attentive group, I try to stay as real with the audience as I do with my students.
 The great thing about my students is that they are far more forgiving of my many flaws.

 Those of you that read this blog know that I have a fear of flying.
-I do think I have grown moved beyond this fear.
 I can trace my slow progress beyond this anxiety to a conference I spoke at in New Mexico two years ago….This trip was three months after I had brain surgery to remove a tumor.
+Still — trying to overcome my fear requires a lot of work.

-Below is the original post that launched me past my fears:
+Below is the original post that helped me to at least try to move past my fears:

 Above: The plane I flew on today.